-It is shown that any view of a 3D scene can be generated from combination of a set of 2D views of that scene or by applying some transformations on them (Arya and Hamidzadeh, 2002, Ezzat and Poggio, 1998).
-This fact is base for the latter group of techniques i.e. 2D image-based.
-In a Talking Head application, Ezzat, et al (Ezzat and Poggio, 1998) use view morphing between pre-recorded visemes (facial views when pronouncing different phonemes) to create a video corresponding to any speech.
-Optical flow computation is used to find corresponding points in two images, solving the correspondence problem for morphing.
-Bregler, et al, (Bregler, et al, 1997) combine a new image with parts of existing footage (mouth and jaw) to create new talking views.
-Both these approaches are limited to a certain view where the recordings have been made.
+Bregler, et al [5], combine a new image with parts of existing footage (mouth and jaw) to create new talking views.
+This method is also limited to a certain view where the recordings have been made.
 No transformation is proposed to make a talking view after some new movements of the head.
-In a more recent work based on MikeTalk, (Graf, et al, 2000), recording of all visemes in a range of possible views is proposed, so after detecting the view (pose) proper visemes will be used.
+In a more recent work based on [10], Graf, et al [12], propose recording of all visemes in a range of possible views, so after detecting the view (pose) proper visemes will be used.
 This way talking heads in different views can be animated but the method requires a considerably large database.